wlerin/feralfilehosting/Feral Wiki/Linux Command-Line - Advanced/Raspberry Pi - Sync with rysnc/readme.md

  alias temp='/opt/vc/bin/vcgencmd measure_temp'
 ~~~

-As you proberly can see, you would have to type: `/opt/vc/bin/vcgencmd measure_temp'`, to see the temp, but now you only need to write `temp`.
+As you proberly can see, you would have to type: `/opt/vc/bin/vcgencmd measure_temp`, to see the temp, but now you only need to write `temp`.

 Then press and hold `CTRL` and then press `x` to save.
 Press `y` to confirm.